jamesmccann-zz/jamesmccann.github.io/_posts/2015-04-18-building-a-tessel-compatible-driver-for-the-mpu-6050-accelerometer-and-gyroscope.markdown

 ![GY-521 Wiring Diagram](/images/2015/04/18/gy521-wiring-diagram.png)

 Communicating with the MPU-6050 over I2C is basically a case of reading and writing bytes to and from a set of registers on the device.
-Using the I2C library provided by the Tessel.
 Here is an example of reading the `WHO_AM_I` register from the MPU-6050 using Tessel's I2C library.
 The response from reading this register will hopefully be a byte with the value 68 or 69 depending on whether or not you have pulled the AD0